Cultural Dimensions of AI Perception: Charting Expectations, Risks, Benefits, Tradeoffs, and Value in Germany and China: Method

-This methodology provides two distinct perspectives: Firstly, the average evaluations of each participant across all topics evaluated by each participant can be viewed as user factors or individual differences (psychometrically, it is a repeated reflexive measurement of the same latent construct).
+This survey approach provides two distinct perspectives \parencite{Brauner2024micro}: Firstly, the average evaluations of each participant across all topics evaluated by each participant can be viewed as individual differences (psychometrically, it is a repeated reflexive measurement of the same latent construct).
 This allows for the analysis of how participants vary in their evaluations and what influences these evaluations.
 Secondly, the average evaluations of each topic across all participants can be seen as a topic factor or topic assessment.
 The scores for each topic can then equally be analysed, visually placed on spatial maps, and examined for relationships and patterns between the many topics.